Evolved Sample Weights for Bias Mitigation: Effectiveness Depends on the Fairness Objective: Background and Related Work

 \section{Background and Related Work}

-When working with real-world data, machine learning models can exhibit algorithmic bias, which refers to systematic errors in the modeling process that produce lower-quality or less desirable predictions for certain historically disadvantaged communities, such as people of color and women~\cite{kordzadeh2022algorithmic}.
+Algorithmic bias refers to systematic errors in the modeling process that produce lower-quality or less desirable predictions for certain historically disadvantaged communities, such as people of color and women~\cite{kordzadeh2022algorithmic}.
 Beyond data quality and variable selection, algorithmic bias can also result from a particular model's decision boundary.
 To illustrate this point, consider a case study on hiring decisions.
 Employers typically prefer to streamline administrative processes, such as hiring, especially when they receive a large volume of applications.
 In this scenario, it would be useful to build an ML model that predicts the success of prospective candidates.
 An ML model trained on previous hiring decisions may have many potential decision boundaries.
 Figure~\ref{fig:toy_example} displays two illustrative decision boundaries.
 Applicant groups are represented by circles and triangles, and each point’s true label (accepted or rejected) is indicated by its solid fill color.
 For both boundaries, the area above the diagonal (shaded in red) denotes a rejection prediction, and the area below (shaded in blue) denotes an acceptance prediction.

 While both decision boundaries yield the same overall accuracy, their predictive performance varies between the two groups: the accuracy is higher for Triangles than Circles for the leftmost boundary in Figure \ref{fig:toy_example}, whereas the accuracy is the same for both groups with the rightmost boundary.
 This example illustrates how modeling decisions, such as selecting decision boundaries, can negatively bias predictions against certain groups, while also showing how modeling decisions can reduce disparities without sacrificing overall predictive performance.